wortell-smart-learning/ssis-training/lab06/Exercise 1/Lab 6 Exercise 1.md

 6. Define the value of the variable using an expression
 5. Enlarge "FEL ResellerSales exports" somewhat by dragging the bottom corner down
 6. Add a File System Task inside the FEL container
-7. Configure the File System Task, so it will copy the file that's currently being processed the error folder.
+7. Configure the File System Task, so it will move the file that's currently being processed the error folder.
 8. Use a precedence constraint to ensure that this task will only be executed when the Data Flow Task fails
-9. Rename the task to "FST Copy erronous file to error folder"
+9. Rename the task to "FST Move erronous file to error folder"

 ![Control flow with error handling](img/01_controlflowerrorhandling.png)